ElanShudnow/AzureCode/PowerShell/AvailabilityZoneMapping/README.md

 - output.csv (created after script execution)

 ## Resource Provider Requirements
-This checkZonePeers API required a Resource Provider Registration.
+This checkZonePeers API required a Resource Provider Registration for each subscription you select.
 To register and verify the resource provider registration, leverage the following commands in Azure CLI:
 - To register: az feature register -n AvailabilityZonePeering --namespace Microsoft.Resources
 - To view register status: az feature show -n AvailabilityZonePeering --namespace Microsoft.Resources